 Forward-looking statements look into the future and provide an opinion as to the effect of certain events and trends on the business.
-Forward-looking statements may include words such as "plans", "intends", "anticipates", "should", "estimates", "expects", "believes", "indicates", "suggests" and similar expressions.
+Forward-looking statements may include words such as õplansö, õintendsö, õanticipatesö, õshouldö, õestimatesö, õexpectsö, õbelievesö, õindicatesö, õsuggestsö and similar expressions.

-This MD&A and in particular the "Outlook" section, contains forward-looking statements, including, without limitation, statements about the mineral properties and financing activities.
+This MD&A and in particular the õOutlookö section, contains forward-looking statements, including, without limitation, statements about the mineral properties and financing activities.
 These forward-looking statements are based on current expectations and various estimates, factors and assumptions and involve known and unknown risks, uncertainties and other factors.
 Information concerning the interpretation of property exploration results may also be considered a forward-looking statement, as such information constitutes a prediction of what mineralization might be found to be present if and when a project is actually developed.

-- Unless otherwise indicated, forward-looking statements in this MD&A describe the Company's expectations as of May 28, 2013. - Readers are cautioned not to place undue reliance on these statements as the Company's actual results, performance or achievements may differ materially from any future results, performance or achievements expressed or implied by such forward-looking statements if known or unknown risks, uncertainties or other factors affect the Company's business, or if the Company's estimates or assumptions prove inaccurate.
-Such risks and other factors include, among others, risks related to integration of acquisitions; risks related to operations; actual results of current exploration activities; actual results of current reclamation activities; conclusions of economic evaluations; changes in project parameters as plans continue to be refined; future prices of metals; accidents, labour disputes and other risks of the mining industry; delays in obtaining governmental approvals or financing or in the completion of development or construction activities, as well as those factors discussed in the section entitled "Risks and Uncertainties" Therefore, the Company cannot provide any assurance that forward-looking statements will materialize. - The Company assumes no obligation to update or revise any forward-looking statement, whether as a result of new information, future events or any other reason, except as required by law.
+- Unless otherwise indicated, forward-looking statements in this MD&A describe the Companyøs expectations as of February 28, 2014. - Readers are cautioned not to place undue reliance on these statements as the Company actual results, performance or achievements may differ materially from any future results, performance or achievements expressed or implied by such forward-looking statements if known or unknown risks, uncertainties or other factors affect the Company business, or if the Company estimates or assumptions prove inaccurate.
+Such risks and other factors include, among others, risks related to integration of acquisitions; risks related to operations; actual results of current exploration activities; actual results of current reclamation activities; conclusions of economic evaluations; changes in project parameters as plans continue to be refined; future prices of metals; accidents, labour disputes and other risks of the mining industry; delays in obtaining governmental approvals or financing or in the completion of development or construction activities, as well as those factors discussed in the section entitled oracle of Risks and Uncertaintieso Therefore, the Company cannot provide any assurance that forward-looking statements will materialize. - The Company assumes no obligation to update or revise any forward-looking statement, whether as a result of new information, future events or any other reason, except as required by law.

-For a description of material factors that could cause the Company's actual results to differ materially from the forward-looking statements in this MD&A, please see "Risks and Uncertainties".
+For a description of material factors that could cause the Companyos actual results to differ materially from the forward-looking statements in this MD&A, please see õRisks and Uncertaintiesö.